joseprest/programming-style-guide/vuejs/components.md

 - The components should be self-contained and well-written using natural, idiomatic code.
 Everything needed for the component should be in one file: the component file.
 - Information displayed by components must be fully configurable using properly typed props that have defined default values.
-- For each component, include an example usage of the component with example data.
+- In `Home.vue`, include example usage of each component, with example data.

 ## Styling